mingu6/FilterDDP.jl/README.md

-# InteriorPointDDP.jl
+# FilterDDP.jl

-This repository contains a Julia package for solving constrained optimal control problems (OCPs) with our proposed IPDDP2 algorithm.
+This repository contains a Julia package for solving constrained optimal control problems (OCPs) with our proposed FilterDDP algorithm.
 The arXiv preprint is located at https://arxiv.org/abs/2504.08278.

+FilterDDP is a Differential Dynamic Programming (DDP) algorithm for solving a general class of optimal control problems with stage-wise nonlinear equality constraints in addition to the discrete-time dynamics.
+A line-search filter approach is taken to handle these equality constraints.

+Furthermore, an interior point formulation based on [Pavlov et al.](https://ieeexplore.ieee.org/document/9332234) is applied for handling inequality constraints.
+Local quadratic convergence of FilterDDP has been formally established.
+The global convergence result is coming soon!

 OCPs must be expressed in the form
 ```math